ajuvercr/nautirust/README.md

 ```

 Here a channel is defined called `file` and specifies two fields are required: `path` and `onReplace`.
-It also defines some options for the orchestrator and user to choose from.
+It also defines some options for the nautirust.
+The user can choose between these options.

 ### Runner configuration